MahmoudMohsenML/Python-Projects/README.md

-# Python-Projects
+# Python Projects 🐍

+This repository contains small Python projects for learning and practice.
+Each project is organized in its own directory and has its own README file.

+## Projects

+- **Guessing Game**: A simple game where the player guesses a number.
+- **X-O Game**: Classic Tic Tac Toe game implemented in Python.

-A collection of small Python projects for practice and learning, including games like Tic Tac Toe and Guess the Number.
-Each project is structured and documented separately.
-More projects will be added as I continue learning.
+More projects will be added soon as I continue learning.